Generalized unitary evolution for symplectic scalar fermions: Introduction

-In this paper, we study the theory of symplectic scalar fermion (scalar fermion) constructed by LeClair and Neubert (LN)~\cite{LeClair:2007iy}.
+In this paper, we study the theory of symplectic scalar fermion constructed by LeClair and Neubert (LN)~\cite{LeClair:2007iy}.
 This theory is local, Lorentz-invariant, admits a positive-definite free Hamiltonian but furnishes fermionic statistics.
 The point of departure from the bosonic scalar field theory comes from the introduction of pseudo Hermitian adjoint.
 Due to the fermionic statistics, the theory is shown to have global symplectic symmetry and its $\beta$ function, in the case of quartic self-interaction has non-trivial fix point~\cite{LeClair:2007iy}.
-The theory has found application in conformal field theory~\cite{Ryu:2022ffg}, dS/CFT correspondence~\cite{Anninos:2011ui,Ng:2012xp,Das:2012dt,Sato:2015tta,Narayan:2016xwq,Fei:2015kta}.
+The theory has found applications in conformal field theory~\cite{Ryu:2022ffg} and dS/CFT correspondence~\cite{Anninos:2011ui,Ng:2012xp,Das:2012dt,Sato:2015tta,Narayan:2016xwq,Fei:2015kta}.
+For the model of $N$ self-interacting scalar fermions (the LN model), we show that the 2 to 2 scattering process is unitary below the pair-production threshold, so the model may have applications in condensed matter physics.

 The paper is organized as follows.
-In sec.~\ref{scalar_fermion}, we review the theory of scalar fermion and clarify the derivation of the global symplectic symmetry.
-In sec.~\ref{opt}, we show that for the model of $N$ quartic self-interacting scalar fermions, the $S$-matrix satisfies the generalized unitarity relation.
+In sec.~\ref{scalar_fermion}, we review the theory of scalar fermion and the properties of pseudo Hermitian Hamiltonians.
+In sec.\ref{sym}, we clarify the derivation of the global symplectic symmetry.
+In sec.~\ref{opt}, we show that for the LN model, the $S$-matrix satisfies the generalized unitarity relation.